bxdoan/bxdoan/README.md

 <div align="center">

-> Few things can help an individual more than to place responsibility on him, and to let him know that you trust him.
+> Certain things catch your eye, but pursue only those that capture the heart.

-> — Booker T. Washington —
+> —  Ancient Indian Proverb —

 </div>